LArbys/LArCV/mac/README.md

 ![alt text](http://www.nevis.columbia.edu/~vgenty/public/_____5.png "5")

 6. We can reload the ROI's for a particular event by reloading from the same data file.
+You have to hit **Replot** to load the ROIs from disk!

 ![alt text](http://www.nevis.columbia.edu/~vgenty/public/_____6.png "6")